Skip to main contentScroll Top

 1) Bus ride from Bangkok

-For 29-seater VIP bus costs 778 baht (in 2019), or about €24, it was a night trip departing at 20:30 p.m. and arriving around 6:45 a.m. (the 34-seater "First Class" buses are around 500 baht).
-Once in Mukdahan, you have to take a local bus that will take you to the border by crossing the "friendship bridge".
-You have to buy the ticket directly at the Mukdahan bus station, normally, you can't go wrong, at this time, there will only be one box open and a long queue...
+Once in Mukdahan, you need to take a local bus that will take you to the border via the Friendship Bridge.
+You should buy your ticket directly at the Mukdahan bus station; you shouldn't miss it, as at this time of day there will only be one ticket booth open and a long queue.

 2) Cross the border